 1. Feature new events and encourage engagement through Instagram stories

 There are multiple tools you can use within Instagram’s platform, but one that we often like to use is the poll tool.
 It’s not surprising to learn that audiences don’t want to have to work too hard to find out about new events.
 So, make it easier for them by posting a poll on your Instagram story.
 Users can just click that they would like to receive a link to your event, and then you can simply forward on a message and the link to the user’s Instagram inbox.

-From farming to health and lifestyle, we’ve tried and tested this approach and have found that it really works.
-Messaging your audience does require a little man-power, but when you take the time to develop that relationship with your audience, it’s worth the extra minutes in the long run.
+From the farming niche to health and lifestyle, we’ve tried and tested this approach and have found that it really works.
+Messaging your audience does require a little manpower, but when you take the time to develop that relationship with your audience, it’s worth the extra minutes in the long run.

 2. Hold a weekly hashtag challenge

 By commandeering a hashtag and giving your audience challenges, you are asking them to engage with your brand on a non-sales level.
 This could really help you to solidify the relationship with your audience and grow a loyal following.
 Building audience trust is becoming ever more critical within marketing, so this approach ticks a lot of boxes.

 So, how can you use your hashtag to engage followers?
 A great example is to hold a 7-day challenge encouraging your readers to post a picture within a particular theme, message or style along with your chosen hashtag.
 You may also want to provide an incentive to build up the excitement a little and give people a reason to get involved, whether that is a giveaway or simply reposting your favourite pic.

 3. Tease your audience with behind-the-scenes content